-1 credit (1 lec, 2 lab hrs/wk) Deals with the history of paper, the analysis and preparation of natural fibers, and the use of handmade paper in several two and three dimensional projects.
-The intent of the projects is to use the paper produced to make art that shows aesthetic use of the elements of design and color that attain reasonable levels of quality.
+1 credit (1 lec, 2 lab hrs/wk)

+Deals with the history of paper, the analysis

+and preparation of natural fibers, and the use

+of handmade paper in several two- and

+three-dimensional projects.
+The intent of

+projects are to use the paper produced to

+make art that shows aesthetic use of the

+elements of design and color that attain

+reasonable levels of quality.